openequella/openequella.github.io/guides/ReportingGuide.md

 The Report Designer can now be used to create a data source, data sets and a layout for the report.

 ### Data sources
 Each report requires a connection to a data source to retrieve data for the report.
-The Report Designer provides a custom data source that can be used for EQUELLA reports.
+The Report Designer provides a custom data source that can be used for openEQUELLA reports.
 The Data Explorer view is used to create a connection to a database.

 To create a data source
 1. Select the Data Explorer tab to activate the Data Explorer pane.
 2. Right-click Data Sources then choose New Data Source to display the New Data Source wizard
-3. Select EQUELLA Datasource from the list of available sources.
+3. Select openEQUELLA Datasource from the list of available sources.
 4. Enter a Data Source Name (e.g. Sample Data Source).
-5. Click Next to display the EQUELLA Datasource Wizard.
+5. Click Next to display the openEQUELLA Datasource Wizard.
-6. Enter the EQUELLA institution URL for the EQUELLA institution providing the report data (e.g. ‘http://equella.myinstitution.edu/institution/’).
+6. Enter the openEQUELLA institution URL for the openEQUELLA institution providing the report data (e.g. ‘http://equella.myinstitution.edu/institution/’).
 7. Enter the User Name and Password of a user with the DESIGN_REPORT privilege
 8. Click Test Connection to display a dialog indicating the connection state.
 If the connection could not be made, check the connection details and repeat the test.